jpsandoval/PerfEvoMatrix/README.md

 This repository contains the artifacts needed to replicate our experiment in the paper "Performance Evolution Matrix".

-# XMLSupport Example
+# XMLSupport and GraphET Examples

-To open the XMLSupport Example (which appears in the paper) execute the following commands in a Terminal.
+To open the XMLSupport and GraphET Examples (which appears in the paper) execute the following commands in a Terminal.

 **MacOSX.** We do all the experiments in a Mac Book Pro.
 To open the Matrix execute the following command in the folder where this project was downloaded.